 - The Must-Sees and the Hidden Gems

-Northwest Connect covers all of the must see highlights of the Pacific Northwest — Pike Place Market, rafting the Columbia River Gorge, the Microsoft Campus, Mt.
+Northwest Connect covers all of the must see highlights of the Pacific Northwest — Pike Place Market, rafting the Columbia River Gorge, the Boeing Factory, Ballard Locks, Mt.
 St. Helens, and the Seattle Space Needle.
 We also make time for more off-the-beaten path experiences like kayaking in Puget Sound, relaxing in a natural hot spring, exploring the rugged beaches of the northern Pacific, and experiencing a Shakespeare Festival in Ashland, Oregon.

 - Once-in-a-Lifetime Outdoor Adventures